-- 3) A copy of the bylaws or other policy documents that determine the rights and obligations of administrators, faculty, and students in governance of the school or program. (electronic resource file) - 4) Briefly describe how faculty contribute to decision-making activities in the broader institutional setting, including a sample of faculty memberships and/or leadership positions on committees external to the unit of accreditation. (self-study document) - 5) Describe how full-time and part-time faculty regularly interact with their colleagues (self-study document) and provide documentation of recent interactions, which may include minutes, attendee lists, etc. (electronic resource file)

-6) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 5) Briefly describe how faculty contribute to decision-making activities in the broader institutional setting, including a sample of faculty memberships and/or leadership positions on committees external to the unit of accreditation. (self-study document) - 6) Describe how full-time and part-time faculty regularly interact with their colleagues (self-study document) and provide documentation of recent interactions, which may include minutes, attendee lists, etc. (electronic resource file) - 7) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 A2.
-Multi-Partner Schools & Programs (SPH and PHP-applicable ONLY if functioning as a "collaborative unit" as defined in CEPH procedures)
+Multi-Partner Schools & Programs (SPH & PHP-applicable ONLY if functioning as a "collaborative unit" as defined in CEPH procedures)